GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 ### Option 3 - Using Config Sync

 Config sync is a GitOps service offered as part of Anthos and is built on an [open source core](https://github.com/GoogleContainerTools/kpt-config-sync).
-It's included in Config Controller.
+It's included with Config Controller.

 We can use Config Sync to manage GCP and GKE resources.